SpongePowered/SpongeDocs/source/about/faq.rst

 What is Sponge?
 ---------------

-Sponge is a new versatile Minecraft API.
+Sponge is a new versatile Minecraft: Java Edition API.
 It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
-Read more about Sponge here: :doc:`introduction` and about the history of Sponge here:
+Read more about Sponge here: :doc:`introduction` and about the history of Sponge here: :doc:`history`
-:doc:`history`

 What is required to run Sponge?
 -------------------------------